backdrop-contrib/metatag/README.md

 Additional documentation is located in the Wiki: https://github.com/backdrop-contrib/metatag/wiki/Documentation

 Issues
 ------

 Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/metatag/issues

+API
+---

+Full API documentation is available in metatag.api.php.

+It is not necessary to control Metatag via the entity API, any entity that has view modes defined and is not a configuration entity is automatically suitable for use.

+The meta tags for a given entity object (node, etc) can be obtained as follows:
+  $metatags = metatags_get_entity_metatags($entity_id, $entity_type, $langcode);
+The result will be a nested array of meta tag structures ready for either output via drupal_render(), or examining to identify the actual text values.

 Current Maintainers
 -------------------

 - Jen Lampton (https://github.com/jenlampton).
 - Seeking additional maintainers.

 Credits
 -------